Zack Exley: 2004 presidential election

+In 2005, he co-founded the New Organizing Institute, a progressive political technology training organization, where he served as president.

-Exley previously managed Revolution in Jesusland, a blog that sought to create dialog between the secular left and groups within Evangelical Christianity that promote economic and social justice as a matter of faith.
+In 2007, Exley started Revolution in Jesusland, a blog that sought to create dialog between the secular left and groups within Evangelical Christianity that promote economic and social justice as a matter of faith.
+The blog has been inactive since 2010.

+In 2008, Exley joined ThoughtWorks, a global IT consultancy, helping to "pair developers with non-profits in need".

+2010s

+Exley served as the Chief Revenue Officer (formerly Chief Community Officer) at the Wikimedia Foundation from 2010 to 2013.
+He continued to provide contracted fundraising consultation until 2017.

+Politico reported in August 2015 that Exley had joined the 2016 Bernie Sanders presidential campaign as a senior advisor responsible for digital communications.
+Following Sanders loss in the 2016 Democratic Party presidential primaries, several staffers, including Exley, founded Brand New Congress.

-After the 2016 United States presidential election, Exley, Saikat Chakrabarti, a former fellow Bernie Sanders presidential campaign executive, Kyle Kulinski of Secular Talk and Cenk Uygur of The Young Turks created the Justice Democrats to reform the Democratic Party and challenge President Donald Trump.
-Exley co-founded Middle Seat, which worked extensively with Justice Democrats.
+After the 2016 United States presidential election, Exley, Saikat Chakrabarti, a former fellow Sanders campaign executive, Kyle Kulinski of Secular Talk and Cenk Uygur of The Young Turks created the Justice Democrats to reform the Democratic Party and challenge President Donald Trump.
+Exley co-founded Middle Seat, a Washington, D.C.-based digital organizing firm, which worked extensively with Justice Democrats.

+2020s

 As of 2025, Exley was managing Chakrabarti's campaign to challenge Nancy Pelosi in the Democratic primary for California's 11th congressional district.